snphillips/About-a-Blue-Bike/README.md

 Every Citibike has a unique identification number.
 Users of _About a Blue Bike_ input a bike id into a field and are presented with a narrative that includes the length of time that bike has been on the road, how many miles the bike had travelled and which docking stations it has visited.

-View the website here: https://aboutabluebike.surge.sh/
+View the website here: https://aboutabluebike.surge.sh/ **NOTE I RECENTLY DISCONNECTED THE DATABASE TO SAVE ON HOSTING FEES-- THE APP WILL NOT WORK RIGHT NOW**

 <img src="https://i.imgur.com/A1J5MxP.jpg" width="500" alt="screengrab of app">